emilys16/CTS-4000/submission_revisions.md

 - I followed suggestion 1 of standardizing the capitalization of the film title.
 Some were in all uppercase like in the original YouTube title but I changed them all to regular case to be grammatically correct.
 I also put all the instances of the title in quotes.
 - I did not follow suggestion 2.
 Although we could use the submission review as a chance to submit a relevant assignment to the journal it was not mandatory to do so.
 As this is only my second semester doing CTS courses for my minor I did not have any assignments relevant to the issue theme.
 - I did not follow suggestion 3.
 The original argument was using metaphorical themes throughout the short film to explain the main characters change in ambition and confidence.
 I feel as though an additional counterarguemnt may confuse the reader of the original intention of the essay.
 - I followed suggestion 4.
-I added a title to the metadata section as well as tags.
+I added the course title and course professor to the metadata section as well as tags.
 I then blockquoted the metadata.
 I also converted my works cited and in-text citations into footnotes.

 ## Footnotes